 We send samples with every order.
-Email us after you order and let us know if there is something special you want to try.
+Add a note to your order and let us know if there is something special you want to try.

 Sublime Indonesian oud with a worldwide perspective.
 Formulated in Bedstuy, Brooklyn with African papyrus, Bulgarian rose, and Afghani saffron.